openharmony/docs/en/application-dev/media/audio-playback.md

-/* Set the FD (local playback) of the audio file selected by the user. */ let fdPath = 'fd://' let path = 'data/accounts/account_0/appdata/ohos.xxx.xxx.xxx/01.mp3';
+/* Set the FD (local playback) of the audio file selected by the user. */ let fdPath = 'fd://'
+// The stream in the path can be pushed to the device by running the "hdc file send D:\xxx\01.mp3 /data/accounts/account_0/appdata" command. let path = 'data/accounts/account_0/appdata/ohos.xxx.xxx.xxx/01.mp3';
 await fileIO.open(path).then(fdNumber) => {
    fdPath = fdPath + '' + fdNumber;